Student Veterans Abroad

 - VA cannot pay any fees specific to studying abroad unless the student is required to study abroad as part of their degree program.

-Even though there is a restriction on paying “study abroad “fees,” the VA defines ways to reimburse study abroad tuition costs, particularly when you are paying tuition to your home school (in this case, PCC), as you would on a PCC-administered program (such as one of our faculty-led programs or our exchange program).
+Even though there is a restriction on paying “study abroad “fees,” the VA defines ways to reimburse study abroad tuition costs, particularly when you are paying tuition to your home school (in this case, PCC), as you would on a PCC-administered program.